-Teachers should be paid for all the hours they are required to be on the school premises.
+Teachers should be paid for all the hours they must be on school premises.
 Allowance should be made for non-contact time.

 Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will be divided by 195 then divided again by 6.48 (1265/195) or the total length of the school's pupil day to arrive at the hourly rate.